jfMoller/RPS-Game/README.md

 Graded assignment.
 Building a RPS game with OOP using Java design patterns.

 ## How to run locally:
-Download the project and run Main.java.
+Download the project, setup JDK 17, then run Main.java.